-- Free, non-credit graduate-level courses in research communication for students whose first language is not English.
+- Free, non-credit graduate-level courses in research communication for students whose first language is not US English.
 They are offered by the Writing Center and taught by English Language Specialists.

 - Priority registration will be given to degree-seeking UNC graduate students and postdoctoral scholars.
 Others will be wait-listed until space is available.
 (See our writing groups and speaking groups pages for additional opportunities.)

 - A certificate of completion may be awarded to students who participate fully in a course if requested.
 There are no grades for these courses, and they will not appear on any UNC transcripts.

 - Please contact Dr. Gigi Taylor with any questions.

 For students whose first language is not US English, this course will provide instruction on the phonetics of American English and will allow for ample practice time in pairs with English native speakers and in small groups.
 Lessons will focus on segmental units such as vowels and consonants as well as suprasegmental units including syllables, stress and pitch.
 Required text: Clear Speech: Pronunciation and Listening Comprehension in North American English (4th Edition).
 Degree-seeking UNC graduate students and postdoctoral scholars have priority registration.
 Others will be placed on a waiting list until space is available.

 (Zoom) Fridays, 1:25-2:15 p.m., September 8-December 1.
 Registration closed.